OpenMDAO/OpenMDAO/openmdao/docs/other/om_command.rst

 The :code:`openmdao view_connections` command generates a table of connection information for all input and output variables in the model.
 Units can be compared for each connection, and unconnected inputs and outputs can be easily identified.
-The displayed variables can be filtered by source system and/or target system.
-They can also be filtered by NO CONNECTION, which will show all of the unconnected inputs or outputs, depending on whether the NO CONNECTION filter is active for the source or target side.
-When units differ between a source and a target, they are highlighted in red, and when inputs are connected to outputs outside of the currently-selected, top-level system, they are highlighted in purple.
-This highlighting can be used to easily identify variables that are connected across group boundaries.
+The table can be sorted by any column by clicking on the column header, and a column can be filtered by typing text into the 'filter column' field found at the top of each column.
+When units differ between an output and an input, they are highlighted in red.
 Below is an example of a connection viewer for a pycycle propulsor model obtained using the command:

 .. code-block:: none